 Susan F. McClanahan, PhD, CEDS

-President and Founder of Insight Behavioral Health Centers, Chief Development Officer of Eating Recovery Center
+Founder of Insight Behavioral Health Centers, Chief Development Officer of Eating Recovery Center

 Dr. Susan F. McClanahan is a licensed clinical psychologist and the President and Founder of Insight Behavioral Health Centers.
 Dr. McClanahan is a leading expert in the field with more than 20 years of experience working with clients struggling with depressive and anxiety disorders, anorexia and bulimia, and binge eating disorder.
 She also has expertise in the psychological aspects of pregnancy and infertility.